think-active-labs/not-equal/content/projects/v-a-digital-design-weekend.md

 ---
 title: "V&A Digital Design Weekend "
-description: " V & A hosted a Digital Design weekend to coincide with the London Design Festival. "
+description: " Workshop at V & A Digital Design weekend to coincide with the London Design Festival. "
 image: /uploads/img_3948.jpg
 themes:
   - algorithmic-social-justice